madhu221b/uva-dl2-team11/blogpost.md

 ## Are these truly ‘long range’ benchmarks?

 The central claim of the paper is that the above datasets provide a benchmark for assessing whether a new method solves the LRI problem.
 While the paper doesn't explicitly describe what makes for a good benchmark, we believe the datasets should satisfy these criteria:
-*
+1. At least one of the three factors that we described as characterising LRI, under-reaching, over-smoothing and over-squashing, should be present in the dataset.

-In this section, we describe the arguments that the authors make in support of this claim, and discuss their strengths and weaknesses.
+2. The majority of improvements in model performance on the benchmark should come from solving one of the above problems.

-TODO add a bit more here about what a good benchmark should look like.
+In this section, we describe the arguments that the authors make in support of their claim, and discuss their strengths and weaknesses.

 ### LRI by Construction